 Grind size: Medium, Fine

 Coffee to water: 1:17 Regular, 1:11 Strong.
 The optimal coffee volume for an Aeropress is 18 grams (0.63 oz), but you can vary this depending on your tastes.

 Here it is: a simple and efficient coffee maker.
 Let’s take a closer look.

 The Aeropress is made of plastic.
 It’s phthalate-free and BPA free.
 This means that you can be sure that your coffee is environmentally friendly and completely safe for your health.

-The coffee maker is lightweight, takes up little space, and is easy to clean, so it is suitable for home, office, or travel.
+This best coffee maker is lightweight, takes up little space, and is easy to clean, so it is suitable for home, office, or travel.
 Its dimensions, when folded up, are 9 x 4 x 4 inches.

 When you buy it, it comes with everything you need: the Aeropress itself, a funnel, a scoop, a stirrer, 350 microfilters, and a filter holder.

 Aeropress coffee tastes amazingly rich, with intense taste and aroma, without impurities.
-Despite the simplicity of the device, there are many ways to make coffee in an Aeropress and you can experiment with the temperature, time, roast, and other things.
+Despite the simplicity of the device, there are many ways to make coffee in an Aeropress and you can experiment with the temperature, brewing time, roast, and other things.
 It’s a great choice for coffee lovers!

 Moka Pot Coffee Makers